trishume/trishume.github.com/_posts/2016-02-02-a-reverse-engineering-adventure-eye-tribes-usb-protocol.md

 ---
 {% include JB/setup %}

+**Update:** See bottom of the article for recent progress.
+I've managed to get a full 10-bit high def video feed and have released example code.

 In 2014 I bought an [Eye Tribe eye tracker](http://theeyetribe.com/) hoping to work on some neat eye tracking projects.
 Unfortunately I've never been able to reach the fingertip level accuracy they claim and that I have seen in videos.
 I always get around +/- 5cm (2 inches) or more of jitter.
 Recently I've been working on eye tracking research again